-- Email.
-Email is usually the default method of sending in proposal sections and circulating the draft for review.
+Email.
+Email is often the default method for contributing proposal sections and circulating the draft for review.
 This method works pretty well, and it's easy, which is why most people use it.
 The main problem with using email to circulate drafts is version control.
 Version control issues can creep up in a number of ways, including:

-- Shared Drive: If you work at an organization with an intranet, which is an internal network that only you and your colleagues can access, another option is to create a proposal folder on the intranet where you can store the proposal drafts and supporting materials.
-Using a shared drive can work well because it offers a central storage location, but it can present similar problems to email.
+Shared Drive: If you work at an organization with an intranet, which is an internal network only you and your colleagues can access, another option is to create a proposal folder on the intranet where you can store the proposal drafts and supporting materials.
+Using a shared drive works well because it offers a central storage location.
+However, it can present similar problems to email.

 While SharePoint and other Web-based systems resolve many of the issues found in the other methods, they are not without their challenges:

-- Web-based systems can be confusing.
+Web-based systems can be confusing.
 SharePoint is powerful project management tool.
-However, it can be confusing to the new user.
+That said, it can be confusing to the new user.
 To use SharePoint effectively, you need training and lots of practice.
-If all of the proposal team members are not comfortable with SharePoint or committed to using it, it will not work as a tool to manage the proposal.
+If all of the proposal team members are not comfortable with SharePoint and committed to using it, it will not work as a tool to manage the proposal.

 How you choose to communicate the updates will partly depend on what system you use to develop the proposal.
 If you are using a project management software or a SharePoint site, you'll have the option of communicating with team members within that platform.